Is Paraguay Safe for Solo Female Travelers?

 Paraguay has visible crime levels, particularly concerning petty crimes such as pickpocketing and purse snatching.
 Be vigilant in crowded places like public transportation, street markets, and popular tourist spots.
 Always keep your belongings secure and avoid displaying expensive items which may draw attention.
 However, Paraguay is generally a safe country if you apply the same commonsense precautions as you would when visiting any other global destinations.

-Is Paraguay safe right now?
+Is Paraguay safe for women?

 Meet locals in Paraguay